putnich/SiMelo/README.md

 ## K-medoids
 Similarly to k-means, user choses the maximum number of clusters.
 Tthe algorithm does the clustering while printing maximum silhouette width of clusters, used to finally chose the real number of clusters.
 # Results
+The results of running the program can be summarized as below:
 | Method                        | Hierarchical                         | K-means                      | K-medoids                    |
 | ------------------------------| ------------------------------------ |------------------------------|------------------------------|
 | Eigen simple graph | Two groups, by author | Not significant | Two groups, by author |